Early Years (from the ages of 5 - 25)

 Have a look below at some of the services we offer for younger people…

-Our M8s group meets every Saturday at our Harpenden house building for a range of fun in-house activities and trips suitable for a range of ages.
-There are two sessions during the day; from 9am - 1pm and 1.30pm - 5.30pm.
+Our in-house M8s group meets every Saturday at our Clarence Street building for a range of fun in-house activities for a range of ages.
+Activities at the sessions include sensory play, music and fancy dress.

 At our sessions we promote independence and confidence in our young people by empowering them to explore new activities and places in a supported and friendly atmosphere.
 M8s is a great place for developing and discovering new skills and making friends.